 When implementing a new software system or an approach to collecting asset data, normally it is best to introduce the tool and process iteratively across the agency.
-This natural approach typically results in the least amount of push-back as stakeholders are slowly introduced to the new process.

-Some agencies have been using a dedicated asset management software system to manage only their ITS devices.
-These tools typically have ITS-specific features, such as inventorying the assets by location/intersection and tracking ITS-specific performance measures; however, it can be cumbersome to use these asset-specific systems in conjunction with other agency-wide tools.
-As such, many agencies are looking to improve and advance their management systems, including consolidating their tools and/or broadening the features/functionality, so the systems can be used for other asset classes.
+Some agencies have been using a dedicated asset management software system to manage only their traffic signals.
+These tools typically have traffic signal specific features, such as inventorying the assets by location/intersection and tracking traffic signal performance measures.
+With that said, it can be cumbersome to use these asset-specific systems in conjunction with other agency-wide tools.
+As such, many agencies are looking to improve and advance their management systems, including consolidating their tools and/or broadening the features/functionality so the systems can be used for other asset classes.